-Cardiomyopathy is a weakening of the heart muscle or another problem with the heart muscle.
-It often occurs when the heart cannot pump as well as it should, or with other heart function problems.
+Cardiomyopathy is disease in which the heart muscle becomes weakened, stretched, or has another structural problem.
+It often occurs when the heart cannot pump or function well.

 When possible, the cause of cardiomyopathy is treated.
 Medicines and lifestyle changes are often needed to treat the symptoms of heart failure, angina, and abnormal heart rhythms.

-Different procedures or surgeries may also be used:
+Procedures or surgeries may also be used, including:

 Recently, implantable artificial heart pumps have been developed.
-However, very few patients are able to have this advanced treatment.
+These may be used for very severe cases.
+However, not all patients need or are able to have this advanced treatment.